godotengine/godot-docs/learning/features/3d/lighting.rst

 In real life, light attenuation is an inverse function, which means omni lights don't really have a radius.
 This is a problem, because it means computing several omni lights would become really demanding.

-To solve this, a radius is introduced, together with an attenuation function.
+To solve this, a *Range* is introduced, together with an attenuation function.

 .. image:: img/light_omni_params.png